danielaparker/jsoncons/doc/ref/jsonschema/jsonschema.md

 ### Examples

-The example schemas are from [JSON Schema Miscellaneous Examples](https://json-schema.org/learn/miscellaneous-examples.html), the [JSON Schema Test Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite), and from users.
+The example schemas are from [JSON Schema Miscellaneous Examples](https://json-schema.org/learn/miscellaneous-examples.html), the [JSON Schema Test Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite), and user contributions.

 [Arrays of things](#eg1)
 [Using a URIResolver to resolve references to schemas defined in external files](#eg2)